 The significance of dissertation writing in the world of academia is unparalleled.
 A good dissertation paper needs months of research work and marks the end of your academic journey.

-Although the dissertation writing process is demanding, there is no need to bow your head to the pressure of this project and the surrounding scaremongering.
+Although the dissertation writing process is demanding, there is no need to bow your head to this project's pressure and the surrounding scaremongering.

-Before we list the stages of how to write a dissertation, it will make sense to first take a look at the definition of a dissertation.
+Before we list the stages of writing a dissertation, it will make sense to look at the definition of a dissertation.

-To be able to understand the definition of a dissertation, one must have a methodological understanding of an essay or a thesis.
-A dissertation is similar to an essay only that it includes research and information at a much deeper level.
+To understand a dissertation's definition, one must have a methodological understanding of an essay or a thesis.
+A dissertation is similar to an essay that includes research and information at a much deeper level.

 Almost all undergraduate, postgraduate and doctorate students in the UK are required to successfully deliver a final dissertation project and provide value to the academic community as part of their degree programmes.

-The thesis is a project that marks the end of a degree programme whereas the dissertation project can occur at any time during the course of the degree.
+The thesis is a project that marks the end of a degree programme, whereas the dissertation project can occur during the degree.
 Hanno Krieger (Researchgate, 2014) explained the difference between dissertation and thesis as following;

 Expect to come across some troubles and turbulences if you don’t yet know the steps of how to write a dissertation.
 Even the smartest students are bent out of shape by this menacing project if they don’t wrap their heads around the required approach.

 A dissertation project is unlike any essay paper you have ever committed to because of the details of planning, research and writing it involves.
-One can expect rewarding results at the end of the process if the correct guidelines are followed but as indicated previously there will be multiple challenges to deal with before reaching that milestone.
+One can expect rewarding results at the end of the process if the correct guidelines are followed.
+Still, as indicated previously, there will be multiple challenges to deal with before reaching that milestone.

-The following are the two most notable problems students face when working on the dissertation project.
+The following are the two most significant problems students face when working on the dissertation project.